Sum1Solutions/karen-read-trials/README.md

 # Karen Read Trial Evidence Tracker

 This project is a comprehensive, open-source initiative to document and compare the evidence and arguments presented to the jury in both the first Karen Read trial (2024) and the retrial (2025).
-Updated through June 1, 2025, compiled by Claude Code with the latest trial developments and synthesizes all facts known to the jury in both trials.
+Updated through June 8, 2025, compiled by Claude Code with the latest trial developments and synthesizes all facts known to the jury in both trials.

 ## Project Status (June 2025)

 **Current Trial Status:** The retrial prosecution rested their case on May 30, 2025, after calling 38 witnesses over 23 days of testimony.
-The defense began presenting their case with crash reconstruction expert Matthew DiSogra.
+The defense is now presenting its case, with testimony ongoing as of June 8, 2025.

 **Site Features:**
 - **Evidence Comparison Table:** 15 key facts comparing prosecution vs defense arguments across both trials